revbayes/revbayes.github.io/tutorials/pps_morpho/index.md

 {:.Rev-output}
 Opening the model file, we can see how we have set it up.

-First we define some helper variables
+First we define some helper variables.

 ```
 taxa <- morpho.names()